Spirik/GEM/README.md

   *Type*: `const uint8_t *`
   Pointer to an image (usually an array in a format supported by current graphics library).

 Format of data `image` points to is determined by graphics library used to draw menu.
+Refer to corresponding documentation of said libraries for details.

 #### AltSerialGraphicLCD library (`GEM`)